stubbscroll/CUNNINGHAM/readme.txt

 versions so far:

 01 - find chains by stupid brute force
-02 - will use a simple sieve
+02 - use simple sieve to eliminate composite numbers with small prime factors 03 - multiply origin by primorial to increase number of primes in sieve

 warning, external dependencies: gmp (gnu multiprecision library)